RedisLabs/redislabs-docs/content/kubernetes/deployment/_index.md

 Title: Deployment
 linkTitle: Deployment
 description: This section lists the different ways to set up and run Redis Enterprise on Kubernetes.
 You can deploy on variety of Kubernetes
-  distributions both on-prem and in the cloud via our Redis Enterprise Operator for Kubernetes.
+  distributions both on-prem and in the cloud via our Redis Enterprise operator for Kubernetes.
 weight: 11
 alwaysopen: false
 categories: ["Platforms"]